glanceapp/community-widgets/widgets/lemmy/readme.md

 # Lemmy

 This widget displays the latest posts from any [Lemmy](https://join-lemmy.org/) community inside.
 It uses the public Lemmy API to fetch posts from a given community and shows the post title, score, comment count, and time since publication — output is formatted in a collapsible list.
+It has the same look and feel as glances reddit widget.

 ---